The range of still life photography.

 Before you start your foray into the world of still life photography, consider these tips from industry professionals:

 1. Don’t waste time.
-“If you spend an hour or two taking one still life photo and it’s good enough to move on, then you should usually listen to yourself in that moment,” Str says.
-“Because a lot of people could get to 80 per cent within that first hour and get something that they’re happy with but that’s not perfect.
-Then a lot of people will spend the next four hours working on that extra 20 per cent just to make it perfect.”
+“If you spend an hour or two taking one still life photo and it’s good enough to move on, then you should usually listen to yourself in that moment,” Tan says.
+“Because a lot of people could get to 80 percent within that first hour and get something that they’re happy with but that’s not perfect.
+Then a lot of people will spend the next four hours working on that extra 20 percent just to make it perfect.”
 No photographer will ever be truly perfect, but through practice and experimentation, you can improve your skills and get better all the time.

 2. Fuel your creativity.
 Long adds, “Challenge your compositional skills.
 If you need inspiration, go back to looking at other work.
 Go dig through magazines.”
 Inspiration is all around us, so don’t forget to use the resources at your disposal to explore new still life ideas.

-Still life photography encompasses many styles — whether it’s a classic subject shot in a studio and reminiscent of Renaissance still life paintings or a grainy image of an abandoned shoe found on the footpath.
-Be intentional with your choices and still life can be a breeding ground for beautiful photographs and creative ideas.
+Still life photography encompasses many styles — whether it’s a classic subject shot in a studio and reminiscent of Renaissance still life paintings, or a grainy image of an abandoned shoe found on the sidewalk.
+Be intentional with your choices, and still life can be a breeding ground for beautiful photographs and creative ideas.
 All that’s left is for you to get started.